 It was placed here by Galion Lodge 71 of the Fraternal Order of Police as a part of a memorial to all Ohio Law Enforcement officers

 Erected by City of Galion, Fraternal Order of Police Lodge No. 71, and Galion Lions Club.

 Location.
+40° 42.717′ N, 82° 48.848′ W. Marker is in Galion, Ohio, in Crawford County.
+Marker is at the intersection of Ohio Route 309 and Crawford-Morrow County Line Road, on the left when traveling north on State Route 309.
+Marker is near the entrance to Galion Reservoir Park.
 Touch for map.
-Marker is near the entrance to Galion Reservoir Park.
 Marker is in this post office area: Galion OH 44833, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Galion Veterans Memorial / Flag Plaza (approx. 2.1 miles away); Big Four Depot (approx. 2.2 miles away); Ohio Central College (approx. 3.3 miles away); Harding Birthplace (approx. 5.4 miles away); Olentangy Battle (approx. 5.9 miles away); Seccaium (approx. 5.9 miles away); To the Memory of Colonel Wm.
 Crawford (approx. 6.2 miles away); Crestline Community Service Center (approx. 6˝ miles away).
 Touch for a list and map of all markers in Galion.

 Categories. • Fraternal or Sororal Organizations • Government • Military • War of 1812 • Waterways & Vessels •

 More.
 Search the internet for U.S.S.
 Constitution Cannon.